 You’ll learn the difference between “natural” and manufactured ice, and how technology impacted the industry.

 There are ice company catalogs for the trade, and a huge blown-up photo of Pete’s Dad at work.
-But perhaps the most poignant artifact is a Civil War era “Ice Casket” – used to transport the bodies of fallen soldiers prior to embalming.
+But perhaps the most poignant artifact is a Civil War era “Ice Casket” – used to transport the bodies of fallen soldiers before embalming.
 “The bodies of Ulysses S. Grant and Jessie James were both sent this way,” says Stack.
 In that regard, ice was not only life changing, but death changing as well.
-Museum open March through November by appointment only until further notice.

 You’ll see Bells, Hughes, Sikorsky’s and other rotary-wing aircraft – 35 in all – including civilian and military helicopters, autogiros and convertaplanes.
-In fact, this is America’s largest collection of helicopters in one place.
+The American Helicopter Museum houses largest collection of helicopters in one place.
 And why, on any given day you’ll find excitable kids and, let’s face it, Dads, in this former chopper-manufacturing hangar.
-Wed-Sat.
-10am-5pm, Sun 12-5pm, $10 adults, $8 kids.

 PHOTO OP: Ten Commandments – Old Historic Courthouse